j0e133/3d_Graphics/README.md

+# 3D Graphics
-# This is my 2021 4H project.
+This is my 2021 4H project.
 I created a 3D graphics program using Python.
 You can use the arrow keys or wasd to move foward, backward, left and right and space/shift to move up and down.
 To run this, it requires Pygame to be installed for python